jacobhan1/SWEN20003_Project/README.md

 # SWEN20003_Project

-See project1 and project2 pdf
+Requirements in project1.pdf and project2.pdf

-Design details in uml.pdf
+Design details in uml.pdf (not final update one)

 Author: Jacob